What is methylation?

 Methyation 101 Summary:

 We can’t change the genes we inherit.
 And if you’ve been told you inherited faulty genes, take heart.
-Its easier and more effective to support our genes with a healthy diet and smart lifestyle choices (IE, epigenetics).
+It’s easier and more effective to support our genes with a healthy diet and smart lifestyle choices (IE, epigenetics discussed above).

 Methylation Do’s and Don’ts

-- Within the veggie category, be sure to consume 3-5 cups of organic leafy greens a day (parsley, cilantro, spinach, romaine, kale, butterleaf lettuce, red leaf and green leaf lettuce, arugula, mache)
+- DO eat a whole foods, organic, plant-based diet with plenty of fresh or frozen fruits & veggies in their natural state including 5-8 oz of organic leafy greens a day (parsley, cilantro, spinach, romaine, kale, butterleaf lettuce, red leaf and green leaf lettuce, arugula, mache)

 - Don’t eat foods that make matters worse.